 Students register for courses each semester using Testudo, UMD's online information system.
-The Student Services Office will notify students of registration dates each semester.
+The Office of Graduate Student Services will notify students of registration dates each semester.
 Students are strongly encouraged to register on or close to the first available date/time of registration for best schedule planning.
-Advisors are available to assist with course registration.
+You Academic Advisor is available to assist with course registration.
 Registering as soon as possible helps prevent courses being cancelled due to low enrollment.